 Her research interests involve ecomusicology, listening practices, and contemporary music/performance.
 As a performer, she enjoys promoting new music, especially through the use of extended techniques.

-Along with music, Anne-Marie enjoys art, hiking, reading, puppies, all things Harry Potter, and eating foods of the chocolate variety.
+Along with music, Anne-Marie enjoys art, hiking, reading, puppies, and eating foods of the chocolate variety.

 FOR EVEN MORE: